 Patients are permitted to participate in an outpatient program as long as they follow certain rules.
-They must show progress towards recovery, they must avoid relapses and they must adhere to the therapy schedule set-forth by their counselors.
-Should the patient have issues with compliance, they could be required to move into an inpatient treatment facility or be dropped from the outpatient treatment facility altogether.
+They must show progress toward recovery, they must avoid relapses and they must adhere to the therapy schedule set forth by their counselors.
+Should the patient have compliance issues, they could be required to move into an inpatient treatment facility or be dropped from the outpatient treatment facility altogether.
 This would only happen if outpatient treatment is failing and the patient is unwilling or unable to submit to inpatient treatment.

 Placement is an inpatient treatment facility is usually determined by the extent of the patient’s addiction.
 It is intended for patients who have a severe addiction and need round-the-clock monitoring for their own safety.